-Since I decided to fully focus on living my life to the fullest by supporting others, sharing what I do best: yoga and the knowledge of the healing power of herbs, I am much happier!
+Since I decided to fully focus on living my life to the fullest by supporting others, sharing what I do best: teaching yoga and sharing the knowledge of the healing power of herbs, I am much happier!
 I have a truly rewarding job that makes a difference.
 I work towards financial and time freedom, which gives me the strength and inspiration to stay on my path.

 Yes, it means more working hours and less income for now, however, it is a truly rewarding job that makes a difference.
 I work towards financial and time freedom, which gives me the strength and inspiration to stay on my path in the harder periods.
 I am also surrounded by very supporting people, which I am very grateful for.

-I hope my story inspires others, wherever they are on their life’s journey.
+I hope my story inspires you, wherever you are on your life’s journey.